The Confident Eater

 Because what they have tried is either ineffectual or has some negative side-effects, like a lot of food wastage, they reduce or stop testing new things.
 This again is very common.

-Unfortunately, if we stop making changes frequently our child stops making any progress and can even start to go backwards.
+Unfortunately, if you stop making changes, frequently your child stops making any progress and can even start to go backwards.

 Dropping foods is rarely discussed and yet makes sense.
 For children who are stuck with a limited diet, boredom is a big risk.
 Or sometimes a child has a less than great experience with a food so then avoids it.